New York Fern

 Marsh Fern family (Thelypteridaceae)

-Description: This fern usually forms loose rosettes of ascending leaves about 1-2' long; less often, leaves are produced in pairs or individually.
-The short petiole (stipe) of the leaf is light green to straw-colored and mostly scaleless and glabrous, except sometimes at the base.
-The central stalk (rachis) of the leaf is light green and finely pubescent.
-Each leaf blade is up to 20" long and 6½" across; it has elliptic outline and pinnate-pinnatifid structure.
-Each leaf blade has about 15-30 pairs of nearly sessile leaflets (up to 3¼" long); the length of these leaflets tapers gradually at both the top and bottom of the leaf blade.
+Description: This fern usually forms loose tufts of ascending compound leaves about 1-2' long; such leaves are also produced in pairs or individually.
+The short petiole (stipe) is light green to straw-colored, glabrous, and mostly scaleless, except sometimes at the base.
+The central stalk (rachis) of the compound leaf is light green and finely pubescent.
+Each compound leaf is up to 20" long and 6½" across; it has an elliptic outline and pinnate-pinnatifid structure.
+The compound leaf has about 15-30 pairs of nearly sessile leaflets (up to 3¼" long); the length of these leaflets tapers gradually at both the top and bottom of the leaf blade.
 Individual leaflets are lanceolate to linear-lanceolate and deeply pinnatifid with 3-15 pairs of lobes.
-The lobes are up to 1/3" (1 cm.) in length, short-oblong in shape, smooth along the margins, and slightly ciliate, becoming shorter toward the tips of the leaflets.
-On the underside of the lobes, the lateral veins can be either forked or undivided.
-The upper surface of the blade is light green to medium green and either hairless or sparsely covered with fine hairs.
-The lower surface of the blade is light green and sparsely to moderately covered with fine hairs.
+The lobes are up to 1/3" (9 mm.) in length, short-oblong in shape, smooth along their margins, and slightly ciliate, becoming shorter toward the tips of the leaflets.

+On the undersides of these lobes, the lateral veins can be either forked or undivided.
+The upper surface of the compound leaf is light yellowish green to medium green and either hairless or sparsely covered with fine hairs.
+The lower surface of the compound leaf is light yellowish green to light green and sparsely to moderately covered with fine hairs.
 The small sporangia (spore-bearing structures) are located along the lobes of the leaf underside; they are reniform-orbicular in shape and covered with indusia (pale membranes) that have glandular hairs.
 The spores are released by the sporangia during the summer and distributed by the wind.
 The root system is fibrous and rhizomatous.
 This fern occasionally forms colonies of varying size.
-The leaves are deciduous and die down during the fall.
+The leaves are deciduous, and dying down during the autumn.

-Cultivation: The preference is dappled sunlight to medium shade, moist to dry-mesic conditions, and loamy, sandy, or rocky soil that is somewhat acidic.
+Cultivation: The preference is dappled sunlight to medium shade, moist to mesic conditions, and loamy, sandy, or rocky soil that is somewhat acidic.
 This fern should be located in an area that is protected from prevailing winds.

 Comments: This medium-sized fern has a delicate and attractive appearance.
 It can be distinguished from other ferns by the shape of its leaf blades, which tapers gradually in width, not only at the apex, but also on the bottom.
 As a result, the leaflets near the petioles are very short.
 Other ferns usually have leaf blades with a more lanceolate shape and their lower leaflets are longer.
 An exception is the Ostrich Fern (Matteuccia struthiopteris), which has elliptic-oblanceolate leaf blades that also taper gradually at the bottom.
 However, the Ostrich Fern is much larger in size (3-5' tall) than New York Fern, and its leaves are highly dimorphic, producing large sterile leaves and small fertile leaves that are more brown and constricted in appearance.
 Another fern, Asplenium platyneuron (Ebony Spleenwort), also has leaflets that can taper toward the base of the blade, but its leaflets are smooth along their sides, rather than pinnatifid.